Greetings to the Class of 2012's Winter Commencement

 President Alger serves as JMU’s chief executive officer.
 In addition to ensuring the development and provision of high quality academic and student life programs, his leadership involves developing and articulating a shared vision and mission for the university, anticipating trends and issues affecting higher education, providing strategic institutional leadership and planning, and ensuring sound fiscal management.
 These responsibilities inform the president as he oversees an executive team and management structure to lead and manage education, student life, facilities and services, financial management, health and safety, planning, fundraising, constituent development and stewardship, and athletics.

 Alger plays a very public role in the life of JMU, as he represents JMU to the government of the Commonwealth of Virginia, presides at university events, serves as the principal voice of the institution, participates in fundraising and stewards JMU’s many relationships.
-The new president plans an extensive listening tour that will take him around the country to hear from JMU’s alumni and friends.
+The new president conducted an extensive listening tour that took him around the country to hear from JMU’s alumni and friends.

 Career Highlights and Achievements